plantismash/documentation/docs/website_submission.md

 ![alt text][Fig1]

-## PlantiSMASH database of precalculated results
+## plantiSMASH database of precalculated results

 Before submitting your plantiSMASH job, check if the results for your genome are already available in the precalculated results on the [plantiSMASH database](./understanding_output/database.md
 ).